superbrobenji/nvim/readme.md

 - run `:so`
 - Run `:packerSync` to install all the packer files.
 - then type `:lua ColorMyPencils()` to apply the visual changes.
+- run `:Copilot setup` and follow the prompts
 - Restart Neovim.

 ## Current quirks